 1. Speak well of everyone, always

-This doesn’t mean we fail to speak of bad things that happened.
+This doesn’t mean we go silent on bad things that happened in history.
 It’s about the overall tone and message we impart.

 I could tell you about my family history and leave you thinking, ‘What a mess.’
 I could tell you the same story differently, and leave you thinking, ‘What an amazing story of life, healing and love.’
 I suggest that the a view that highlights and builds on the positive is primary way we should tell history.
 It is not about being dishonest.
 It is about the values we build through the the way we tell the story.
 Remember – culture is sustained through story; values are sustained through story; beliefs are sustained through story.

-While honest about negative things, for every negative we mention we give a positive.
+- While honest about negative things, for every negative we give a positive.

 2. Lets all learn and tell the stories

 Those who tell the history write the future.
 This is a really important point.

 I pray a day will come when God’s people in this nation will be proactively learning stories from our history so as to ‘tell of the wonders of the Lord’ and ‘the deeds he has done’ (Psalm 78).

 We have two really important histories – one being a bicultural history, and the other our ‘values’ history (which is about where our amazing national values came from).

 - Christianity is highly relevant to these two histories!